-10. How will the program reduce the potential of abuse and/or harm to people related to the adaptive/maladaptive behavior(s) of the people receiving services served?

-The Services Coordinator is responsible for the development and evaluation of behavior programs and the company Human Rights Committee reviews any Emergency Intervention Reports and/or vulnerable adult incidents.
-Behavior consultants are available as needed to assist with program developments.

-- 11. Describe the need for specialized programs of care for people receiving services: Some people may require specialized care due to medical needs, including the use of a wheelchair. - 12.
+- 10. How will the program reduce the potential of abuse and/or harm to people related to the adaptive/maladaptive behavior(s) of the people receiving services served?
+Supports will be identified in each person's individual plan.
+The Services Coordinator is responsible for the development and evaluation of behavior programs and reviews any Behavior Intervention Report Forms and/or vulnerable adult incidents.
+Behavior consultants are available as needed to assist with program developments. - 11.
+Describe the need for specialized programs of care for people receiving services: Some people may require specialized care due to medical needs, including use of a wheelchair or walker. - 12.
 How will the program reduce the potential of abuse and/or harm to people related to the need for specialized programs of care for people receiving services?

-The implications of these factors are specified in the Individual Abuse Prevention Plan, CSSP-A or Assessment for each person.
-Staff provide assistance according to this plan.

-13. Describe the need for specific staff training to meet individual service needs:

-Based on needs identified in individual CSSPs, staff have been trained in the use of a wheelchair.

-14. How will the program reduce the potential of abuse and/or harm to people related to the need for specific staff training designed to meet individual service needs?
+The implications of these factors are specified in the Self-Management Assessment and Individual Abuse Prevention Plan or CSSP-A for each person.
+Staff provide assistance according to this plan. - 13.
+Describe the need for specific staff training to meet individual service needs: Based on needs identified in individual CSSPs. - 14.
+How will the program reduce the potential of abuse and/or harm to people related to the need for specific staff training designed to meet individual service needs?
 Staff have received training in the management of disruptive and aggressive behaviors.
 They also have been trained in alternative communication, first aid, CPR and medication administration.
-For individuals who self-medicate, the Intensive Support Assessment will specify plans to insure the necessary medications are taken.

-15. Describe any knowledge of previous abuse that is relevant to minimizing the risk of abuse to people receiving services:
+For individuals who self-medicate, the Self-management Assessment will specify plans to insure the necessary medications are taken. - 15.
+Describe any knowledge of previous abuse that is relevant to minimizing the risk of abuse to people receiving services: